soofm/PolarGame/docs/rules.md

+# WAR OVER PRADAI

-# INTRODUCTION
+## INTRODUCTION

-You are an aspiring bounty hunter.
-You've recently arrived in the Morhu sector to make a fortune for yourself.
-But beware, as your kill count grows, you may find a bounty out for you!
+You are commander of a small army attempting to seize control of the planet Pradai.

-# CARDS
+## CARDS

 The game includes the following types of cards:

-* Equipment
-* Bounties
+* Mercenaries
-* Events
+* Outposts

-# STARTING THE GAME
+## STARTING THE GAME

-Each player starts with a deck of six cards:
+Each player starts with a deck of ten cards:

-* 4 Blasters
+* 8 Mining Drone (1 Mineral)
-* 2 Shields
+* 2 Cyclone (1 Combat)

-# ON YOUR TURN
+## ON YOUR TURN

-At the beginning of each turn, draw three cards.
-On each turn, take the following actions:
+At the beginning of each turn, draw five cards.
+On each turn, you may take the following actions:

-* Draw an event card
+* Play cards to obtain resources
-* Spend resources to capture bounties
+* Spend resources on targets
-* Use credits to purchase equipment at the exchange